Tagline: Some lines shouldn’t be crossed.

 Unfortunately, this is nothing more than textbook Hollywood, a chance for atheists to find redemption and embrace religious absolutism, a chance for a philanderer to realise the value of true love, for a spoiled brat to make peace with her dead relative and a whole bunch of other perfunctory resolutions which are borderline melodrama.

-This year will see the release of a Flatliners remake almost thirty years in the making.
-For anyone who saw the original and feels the way I do, you may see mark II as a chance for redemption, a chance to take a concept with endless potential and transform it into the existential wonder it could have been.
+2017 will see the release of a Flatliners remake almost thirty years in the making.
+The movie holds a special place for many, and it’s easy to see why.
+It is slick and expertly made and speaks to our sense of idealism.
+Those people are probably horrified by the prospect of a money-spinning production that will surely save on millions in advertising—which is precisely the point.
+As for those who saw the original and feel the way I do, you may see mark II as a chance for some kind of tonal redemption, a chance to take a concept with endless potential and transform it into the existential wonder it could have been.

 In reality, Flatliners threatens to be yet another in a long line of reboots cashing in on 80s nostalgia.
 Maybe the original wasn’t so bad after all.